One-Nexus/Synergy/README.md

 }
 ```

-Which is exactly what the  "component" mixin does.
+Which is exactly what the  **component** mixin does.
 The reason `[class*="component"]` on its own isn't used is because this can cause undesired effects elsewhere in your styles.
 A very simple example would be if you wanted to use a `.buttons` class in the presence on a **button** component - `[class*="button"]` would target this class and apply the core button styles to it.
 Using `[class*="button-"]` is a fairly safe selector in a project we have control over, in terms of potential conflicts.

 ### Configuring a Module